mzyui/crossword-puzzle/README.md

 ## Features

-- Generates crossword puzzles from a list of words.
+- Generates crossword puzzles from a list of words using a backtracking algorithm.
+- Eliminates words that do not share common characters to optimize generation.
 - Supports horizontal and vertical word placements.
 - Dynamically resizes the grid to accommodate words.
 - Includes custom error handling for word and grid operations.